What Is a Beneficiary

 You can challenge a will if you believe:

-• The person lacked mental capacity
+The person lacked mental capacity

-• Someone applied undue influence
+Someone applied undue influence

-• The document was forged or improperly executed
+The document was forged or improperly executed

-What Is a Residuary Recipient?
+What Is a Residuary Beneficiary in a Will?

 In a will, there are typically two types of gifts: specific bequests and residuary bequests.
 A specific bequest is a particular item or amount of money left to a named individual or entity.
 For example, a grandchild may be left $10,000.
-A residuary bequest, on the other hand, includes everything left over after all debts, taxes, and specific gifts have been distributed.

 Estate Items That Don’t Require Named Individuals